 C&I Merchant Cash Advances

-These are upfront payments predicated upon future credit card receivables which are used to repay the advance.
-The C&I loan lender deducts the loan payments from the credit card payments and forwards the remainder to the borrower.
+These are upfront payments predicated upon future credit card receivables, which in turn repay the advance.
+The commercial and industrial loan lender deducts the loan payments from the credit card payments and forwards the remainder to the borrower.

 Factors provide funding based upon unpaid customer invoices or accounts receivable.
 The factors might purchase the invoices from the business or might advance a loan to cover a portion of the invoices.